 When finals came around, the usual nervousness filled my body.
 Telling myself a repeat of Calgary wasn’t necessary, I focused on accepting these feelings as normal, while reminding myself of my goal.
 This mentality really helped until the time between problems 3 and 4 in isolation…

 At this time, I returned to iso having topped all of the problems so far.
 Until then, I hadn’t thought much of the results.
 I figured everyone would send this problem since I had done it meaning the results would come down to the last.
-But finally, as each competitor returned, their chatter revealed that only two others had topped, meaning, if I did the last problem, I would podium.
+But finally, as each competitor returned, their chatter revealed that only two others had topped, meaning, if I did the last problem, I would have easily podiumed.
 Thinking of the outcome was of course, a mistake.
+Allowing other competitors to talk to me was also a mistake.
 The nervousness and pressure came back with vengeance.
 Feeling my desired focus and mindset quickly disappearing, I isolated myself in order to recuperate.

 As I stood waiting for the final problem, my body was jittery; clearly ignoring my instructions to relax and focus.
 My eyes start working in a darting fashion, taking in various things but nothing in particular.
 The problem was littered in volumes meaning the type of climbing is very body position intensive; one has to be relaxed in order to feel the moves.
 Normally I am quite good at this style but as I ordered my mind to calm down, I simultaneously over gripped the start holds.
 Missing feet options and using zero technique, the pump quickly filled my forearms.
 With a scattered breath, I proceeded to blow any chance of podium.
 Upon timing out, I sat frustrated with my lost focus and watched the others climb it with the calmness and confidence from years of competition experience.